mantoni/min-webdriver/README.md

 SauceLabs specific options that only apply if `sauceLabs` is set to `true`:

 - `sauceJobName` sets a custom name for the SauceLabs job.
+If a `package.json` file exists in the current directory, this defaults to the package name.
 - `BUILD_VAR` sets the environment variable name that contains a build number to set, e.g. `TRAVIS_BUILD_NUMBER`.